calumgrant/fei-parser/docs/worklist.md

 Nodes can be set (via their id) to `Hidden` which removes the node but exposes its children in the parent, or `Remove` which removes the node entirely (including its children).

+Maybe, negative nodes are "hidden" or something?
+Or any node above 1000 is hidden?
+Problem is that we need to have distinct token nodes.

 - class `writable_tree`

 - Improve node class